oxor-io/circom_workshop/README.md

 ## Support

-If you encounter any issues, have questions, or need assistance, please reach out us in the issues section.
+If you encounter any issues, have questions, or need assistance, please reach out to us in the issues section.
 Happy coding!